epi-interactive/Scrolling_Tabs/README.md

 # Dynamic Scroll to element
 This build vertical tab bar which can be used to smoothly navigate to the chosen elements by clicking on the approriate tab.
-When dealing with long webpages it is more convenient to choose which title to explore from a tab selection rather than scrolling to the title.
+When dealing with long webpages scrolling tabs are more convenient to choose which title to explore from a tab selection rather than scrolling to the title.
 This can be done using scroll to element function implemented in JavaScript.

 # How it works